-Resiliency Florida is a leading voice in Florida, helping communities in their efforts to plan and adapt for the future impacts of weather and sea level rise.
+Resiliency Florida is a leading voice in Florida. helping in that efforts to plan and adapt for the future impacts of weather sea level rise.
 All communities in Florida face weather resiliency challenges, whether coastal or inland, and will benefit from resiliency planning.

 Key Areas of Focus

 When dealing with such a broad issue and important issue, we have chosen to focus on key areas that can have the most impact and result in the biggest change.

 The concept of risk assessment is not new to local government.
 Most municipalities and counties already have risk management systems in place and may even have designated staff dedicated to risk assessment and management.

 Risk assessments can assist local governments in identifying and assessing the risks that climate change poses to their assets, operations and services as well as to help prioritize risks that require further action as a basis for decision-making and adaptation planning and funding solutions.

 Risk assessments aim to ensure that municipal systems will be resilient and analyze the risks posed by extreme weather and sea level rise and help develop holistic strategies for addressing them.

 Mitigation for this growing threat requires a community wide response through aggressive adaptation strategies, starting with revisions and updates to building and land development codes.
 With a focus on evaluating minimum building finish floor elevations (BFE).
 Starting with the 2010 edition, the Florida Building Code (FBC) includes flood provisions that are consistent with the NFIP requirements for buildings and structures.
 All counties, cities and towns are required to enforce the FBC.
 Many Florida communities enforce some “higher standards” than those required by the FBC.